Stock Price Responses to Firm-Level News in Supply Chain Networks: Methods

-To estimate the effect of positive and negative sentiment in news articles about particular firms on their own stock prices, we apply the probabilities of positive and negative sentiment constructed above to regression analysis.
-Specifically, we focus on firms mentioned by any news article and examine whether the change rate of their stock prices in a time window are affected by the level of positiveness or negativeness of the article after the article is disclosed, compared with its change rate before the disclosure.
-Suppose that firm $i$ listed in stock market $m$ is mentioned by news article $n$ on day $t$.
-Setting the time window at $w$, such as 1, 5, and 30 days, we define the average daily percentage change of the stock price of firm $i$ before and after news article $n$ disclosed on day $t$ in time window $w$, or $(\%\Delta P/P)^{\mathit{pre}}_{intw}$ and $(\%\Delta P/P)^{\mathit{post}}_{intw}$, respectively, by
+To examine the association between positive and negative sentiment in news articles about particular firms and their own stock prices, we apply the positive and negative sentiment indexes constructed above in regression analysis.
+Specifically, we focus on firms mentioned by news articles and examine whether the stock price change rate in a time window is associated with the level of positiveness or negativeness of the article in the pre- and post-disclosure periods.